KaufHA/kauf-rgbww-bulbs/README.md

 ***kauf-bulb.yaml*** - The yaml file recommended to import a bulb into your ESPHome dashboard.
 This is the yaml file incorporated automatically when the dashboard import feature is used.

+***kauf-bulb-plus.yaml*** - A yaml file that adds in additional config entities from the precompiled binaries.

 ***kauf-bulb-lite.yaml*** - A yaml file without any Kauf custom components but otherwise keeping as much functionality from kauf-bulb.yaml as possible.

 ***kauf-bulb-minimal.yaml*** - A yaml file to import a bulb into your ESPHome dashboard with only basic RGBWW Bulb functionality.
 Copy and paste the contents of this to your local yaml file as a template if you are looking to do your own thing.